-of Ambulance staff said Compassion Fatigue should be part of mandatory training
+of Ambulance staff said Compassion Fatigue training should be mandatory training

 of Animal Welfare staff work longer hours than they’re paid for